Tasmania: Geography

 Ben Lomond, Furneaux, King, Central Highlands, Northern Midlands, Northern Slopes, Southern Ranges, South East, and West.

 Tasmania's environment consistes of many different biomes or communities across its different regions.
 It is the most forested state in Australia, and preserves the country's largest areas of temperate rainforest.
 A distinctive type of moorland found across the west, and particularly south-west of Tasmania, are buttongrass plains, which are speculated to have been expanded by Tasmanian Aboriginal burning practices.
 Tasmania also features a diverse alpine garden environment, such as cushion plant.
 Highland areas receive consistent snowfall above ~1,000 metres every year, and due to cold air from Antarctica, this level often reaches 800 m, and more occasionally 600 or 400 metres.
 Every five or so years, snow can form at sea level.
 This environment gives rise to the cypress forests of the Central Plateau and mountainous highlands.
 In particular, the Walls of Jerusalem with large areas of rare pencil pine, and its closest relative King Billy pine.
 On the West Coast Range and partially on Mount Field, Australia's only winter-deciduous plant, deciduous beech is found, which forms a carpet or krummholz, or very rarely a 4-metre tree.

 Tasmania features a high concentration of waterfalls.
 These can be found in small creeks, alpine streams, rapid rivers, or off precipitous plunges.
 Some of the tallest waterfalls are found on mountain massifs, sometimes at a 200-metre cascade.
 The most famous and most visited waterfall in Tasmania is Russell Falls in Mount Field due to its proximity to Hobart and stepped falls at a total height of 58 metres.

 Tasmania also has a large number of beaches, the longest of which is Ocean Beach on the West Coast at about 40 kilometres.
 Wineglass Bay in Freycinet on the east coast is a well-known landmark of the state.

 The Tasmanian temperate rainforests cover a few different types.
-These are also considered distinct from the more common wet sclerophyll forests, though these eucalypt forests often form with rainforest understorey and ferns (such as tree-ferns) are usually never absent.
+These are also considered distinct from the more common wet sclerophyll forests, though these eucalypt forests often form with rainforest understorey and ferns (such as tree-ferns) are not usually absent.
 Rainforest found in deep gullies are usually difficult to traverse due to dense understorey growth, such as from horizontal (Anodopetalum biglandulosum).
 Higher-elevation forests (~500 to 800 m) have smaller ground vegetation and are thus easier to walk in.
 The most common rainforests usually have a 50-metre canopy and are varied by environmental factors.
 Emergent growth usually comes from eucalyptus, which can tower another 50 metres higher (usually less), providing the most common choice of nesting for giant wedge-tailed eagles.